ScarlettSamantha/ScarlettSamantha/README.md

 ### I am Scarlett Verheul from 🇳🇱👋

 I'm Scarlett 🧑‍💻, a lifelong programmer and tech enthusiast with **12+ years** of industry experience spanning **Hosting | SaaS | Platform Integration** projects.
 I specialize in **complex backend assignments** and thrive in **high-performance computing, automation, and infrastructure**.
 Frontend development **is not my thing**—I prefer to focus on deep backend optimizations, server architecture, and scalable solutions.
-I strongly prefer **open-source technologies** and avoid proprietary Microsoft solutions whenever possible.
+I strongly prefer **open-source technologies** and avoid proprietary Microsoft/Google/Closed-Source solutions whenever possible.

 ---